codio/guides-format/README.md

 	"title": "New Section",
 	// string, node type, can be 'page', 'section' or 'chapter' "type": "section",
-	// array, pages/chapters/sections order on current level, should be omited for pages "order": [
+	// array, pages/chapters/sections order on current level, should be omitted for pages "order": [
 		"New-Page-05b2"
 	],
-	// array, see files section
+	// array, see "Actions" section
 	"files": [
 		{
 			"path": "#tabs",